CodeSpark99/Mouse-Jiggler/README.md

     mouseReport.y = map(yr_val, -2160, 2159, -10, 10);

 4. Does this work on any other Arduino board?
    No. I may plan to port this over if it gets more interest.
 But for the time being, assume it only works on the Uno.
+If you want to make a version for other boards (presumably, those without HID capabilities), do credit me.

+6. Can I use this in my video?
+   Yes.
+Do credit me, thgough.